mehtaharsh16/daniel.feldroy.com/posts/2022-02-speaking-at-python-web-conf.md

 description: My first public conference talk in three years
 ---

 During the week of March 21-25 at [Python Web Conf](https://2022.pythonwebconf.com) I'm giving my first public conference talk in three years.
+Use code **Speaker15@PWC2022** to get 15% off your ticket costs.

 I'm both excited and apprehensive about returning to the speaker's podium.

 To me, public speaking is like a roller coaster ride.
 The climb up the first hill (or minute when it comes to speaking) is absolutely terrifying.
 Then as soon as the car accelerates (or I begin to speak), endorphins kick in.
 I go from struggling not to visibly tremble from fear to shaking with excitement.